Our expert team of oral & maxillofacial surgeons perform wisdom teeth removal in Takapuna – North Shore, Pakuranga – Auckland & Queenstown

 There are some risks in wisdom teeth removal

-For this reason, it is best to have surgery with someone experienced in the removal of wisdom teeth, which is why you received a specialist referral to our three dental practices in Takapuna, Pakuranga or Queenstown.
+For this reason, it is best to have surgery with someone experienced in the removal of wisdom teeth, which is why you received a specialist referral to one of our three dental practices in Takapuna, Pakuranga or Queenstown.
 You will hear more about the risks of removing wisdom teeth at your consultation with one of our oral & maxillofacial surgeons, but they are summarised below.

 - All patients will experience numbness in the first 24 hours after surgery, due to the local anaesthetic injections given at time of dental procedure.